jimbono/stencil-form-telemetry/project-documentation.md

 ## Business Events

-### Form Completion Time

-We track the time it takes for a user to complete the address form submission.
-This is implemented in the `AddressForm` component.

-### User Profile Interactions

-We track various interactions with the User Profile component:

-1. **Edit Mode Entered**: Tracked when a user starts editing their profile.
-2. **Profile Updated**: Tracked when a user successfully saves their updated profile information.
-3. **Field Edited**: Tracked when a user edits a specific field in their profile.

-These events provide insights into:
-- How frequently users update their profiles
-- Which fields are most commonly updated
-- The success rate of profile update attempts
+1. **Trade Order Completion Time**: Tracks the time taken to complete a trade order.
+2. **Frequently Traded Symbols**: Monitors and reports symbols that are frequently traded.
+3. **Form Completion Time**: Measures the time taken to complete various forms (Address, User Profile).
+4. **User Profile Updates**: Tracks when and how often users update their profile information.

 ## Performance Optimizations